 Angela Kraft Cross, AAGO

 Dr. Kraft Cross is the founding director of the San Francisco Peninsula Organ Academy, a nonprofit organization formed in 2014 to support young concert organists with scholarships on short intensive overseas study trips.
-Dr. Kraft Cross also served as faculty and or performed in Pipe Organ Encounters in San Francisco 2005, San Diego 2012, and Stanford 2013.
-She is the Regional Coordinator for Education for Region IX AGO and a member of the executive board for the Junior Bach Festival in Berkeley.
-She is also a member of the Concert Artist Cooperative.
+She also served as faculty and/or performed in Pipe Organ Encounters in San Francisco 2005, San Diego 2012, and Stanford 2013 and 2016.
+She is the Regional Coordinator for Education for the Western Region AGO and the President of the Junior Bach Festival in Berkeley.
+She is also a member of the Concert Artist Cooperative